vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/06_Index.md

 Parents-in-law: saluting, 157, 161-2;
 duties performed for, 163-4 Parry, J. P., 224
 Părvati, 29, 30, 31, 124; as ideal wife, 317, 320; on husband as god, 323 Patanjali, 40, 159
-patiśusrüṣaṇam of women, 258–9 pativratā (devoted wife), 1, 304; quota- tions in praise of, 280–3 patnī, 30, 110; where to walk, 115–21;
+patiśusrūṣaṇam of women, 258–9 pativratā (devoted wife), 1, 304; quota- tions in praise of, 280–3 patnī, 30, 110; where to walk, 115–21;
 entrance of at ritual, 117-18; in polygamy, 123; and sudra wife, 126; not to leave the fire, 135-6; crema- tion with sacred fire, 141; as ritual agent of sacrifice, 141-9; manage- ment of money by, 170; and homage to guests, 199; and left-overs, 224, 225; and evening ritual, 234, 235; to join husband on funeral pyre, 298 Personal services, as religious duty of wife, 163-8